-If you have made a pledge to be more active this year, if you’ve got the combined calories of a dozen chocolate oranges to shed, or if you just feel like shaking things up a little in 2019, then you may want to consider ditching the treadmill and heading into the outdoors.
-Britain’s hills and trails offer everything you need to hone your fitness levels, sculpt your physique and boost your mood, all without the annoyances that plague the gym-goer.
+If you have made a pledge to be more active this year, if you’ve got the combined calories of a dozen chocolate oranges to shed, or if you just feel like shaking things up a little in 2021, then you may want to consider ditching the treadmill and heading into the outdoors.
+Britain’s hills and trails offer everything you need to hone your fitness levels, sculpt your physique and boost your mood.

 As with any exercise its important to understand your limits, know what you are doing and to have the right kit.
 You keep track of the first and we can help you out with the rest.
 Here’s our guide to getting fit in Nature’s Gym.